 Nice Speech Lady: (catching on) She doesn’t know Nick?

-Me: (getting up, taking empty glass) Well you were all just so nice and welcoming and I thought you were my group and the Mangia guy seemed so sure but then you were talking and I knew but I didn’t want to interrupt and ohmygod I’m so sorry I’ll pay for my drink so awkward I don’t know what to say…
+Me: (getting up, taking empty glass) Well you were all just so nice and welcoming and I thought you were my group and the Mangia guy seemed so sure but then you were talking and Joey wasn’t here and once I figured it out I didn’t want to interrupt Nick because he’s such a nice guy and with those dogs and that wife of his, and new beginnings and all… ohmygod I’m so sorry I’ll pay for my drink so awkward I don’t know what to say…

 Mark: (crossing arms across chest, looking angry)